solana-foundation/developer-content/docs/core/clusters.md

 sidebarLabel: Clusters & Endpoints
 title: Clusters and Public RPC Endpoints
 sidebarSortOrder: 8
+description:
+  Learn about Solana's network clusters (Devnet, Testnet, and Mainnet Beta), their public RPC endpoints, rate limits, and use cases.
+Learn how to connect to different Solana networks for development, testing, and production.
 ---

 The Solana blockchain has several different groups of validators, known as